t-kikuc/devto/devto/ecs-native-blue-green/index.md

 ## Conclusion

-This is one of ECS's biggest updates recently, including deployment controller updates.
+This is one of ECS's most significant updates recently, including changing deployment controller.
-I'm curious about Service Connect's Blue/Green.
+I'm curious about Service Connect's Blue/Green implementation.

-I'm relieved about continued Service Connect and External deployment support.
-However, `CODE_DEPLOY` type should probably be avoided going forward.
+I'm relieved about the continued support for Service Connect and External deployment.
+However, the `CODE_DEPLOY` type should probably be avoided going forward.